FlorianMgs/gpt-cli/README.md

 ## Usage

-There's two optional parameters you can set when running `gpt`:
+There's optional parameters you can set when running `gpt`:
 `gpt -c <custom_context_prompt> -p <your prompt>`

 `--context -c`: this will be the context prompt, see basic contexts in `gpt_contexts.sample.json`.
 You can put a key from `gpt_contexts.json` or a custom context.
 Default to ENV `OPENAI_DEFAULT_CONTEXT` if not set.
 Add your own context prompts in `gpt_contexts.json`.

 `--prompt -p`: your actual prompt.

+`--history -h`: print conversation history.

+`--dalle -d`: Generate an image from your prompt with Dall-E.

+`--clear`: clear conversation history.

-You can also run gpt without any arguments, just your question.
+You can also run gpt without any arguments, just with your prompt.
 In this case, the context prompt will default to the one defined by ENV var `OPENAI_DEFAULT_CONTEXT` if it exists.
 If not, no context will be added.
 See examples above for an overview of some usecases.
 Possibilities are endless.

 ## Notes

+This is made on top of [openai_pipe](https://github.com/Aesthetikx/openai_pipe), created by [Aesthetikx](https://github.com/Aesthetikx/), kudos to him for his awesome work!
-Be aware that there is a cost associated every time GPT3 is invoked, so be mindful of your account usage.
-Also be wary of sending sensitive data to OpenAI, and also wary of arbitrarily executing scripts or programs that GPT3 generates.
+Be aware that there is a cost associated every time GPT is invoked, so be mindful of your account usage.
+Also be wary of sending sensitive data to OpenAI, and also wary of arbitrarily executing scripts or programs that GPT generates.
 Also, this is my very first time working in Ruby.
 So please be indulgent 🙏

 ## TODO

-- Add conversation history support
 - Add internet search support to feed prompt more accurately
-- Add dall-e support
 - Add proper documentation

 ## Development